alexx-devv/Open-Sea-Lazy-Uploader/README.md

 ## Quick note
 * This program works only with FireFox at this moment.
 Don't try using any chrome based browser or anything else, it won't work.
 * You need an empty OpenSea collection already created.
+* I included the most recent MetaMask extension inside the 'metamask' directory, feel free to delete it and [download](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/) it again.
+You will need to open the link using FireFox, right click the download button and click "save as..".

 ## Installation